 The I-485 filing fee for 2026 is $1,440 per applicant, reflecting changes that took effect on April 1, 2024, and remain in force.
-Biometric services are now included in this amount, the children's reduced rate has been eliminated, and online filing offers a $65 discount.
-Understanding the full cost structure before filing prevents rejection, delays, and situations where families miss their priority date window due to payment errors.
+Applicants who mailed their application before April 1, 2024, should refer to the prior fee schedule to determine the correct fee.
+Applicants should always check the current fees listed by USCIS, as immigration fees can change frequently due to government updates or inflation.
+Biometric services are now included in this amount, the children’s reduced rate has been eliminated, and online filing offers a $65 discount.
+Understanding the full cost structure and ensuring you pay the correct fee before filing prevents rejection, delays, and situations in which families miss their priority date window due to payment errors.

-Beyond Border is an immigration firm specializing in employment-based green card pathways including EB-1A, EB-2 NIW, O-1, and L-1.
-The firm reviews each I-485 package in full before submission, verifies current USCIS fees at the time of filing, and submits within one month of receiving all supporting documents.
+Beyond Border is an immigration firm specializing in employment-based green card pathways, including EB-1A, EB-2 NIW, O-1, and L-1.
+The firm reviews each I-485 package in full before submission, verifies current USCIS fees at the time of filing, and submits within one month of receiving all supporting documents, such as marriage certificates, which may require certified translations or copies for official purposes.
+Attorney fees are a significant part of the total cost for those seeking permanent residence, and they can vary by region and law firm.
 A money-back guarantee applies if the petition is unsuccessful.

 Fragomen operates one of the largest corporate immigration practices globally.
 Its I-485 work is primarily embedded within multinational enterprise mobility programs, typically for large employers managing multiple simultaneous filings.